jason-woolf/DesmosPlayer/README.md

 #### Saving your work

 Losing important changes by resetting the graph, or by back-stepping, or by reloading the graph in order to start from scratch, was a frustrating aspect of developing graphs and their programs in the first version of desmosPlayer.
 This version has changes meant to reduce the chance that this will happen.

-To help you recognize when you have made changes to the graph that you might want to save, desmosPlayer tries to distinguish changes you make by hand from changes made by running the program instructions.
-Changes to the graph made by running your program instructions do not enable the "Save" button.
+To help you recognize when you have made changes to the graph that you might want to save, desmosPlayer will not enable the "Save" button for graph changes made by running your instructions.
+In other words, if the "Save" button is enabled, there is a change that you made by hand which you should consider saving.
 Of course, when you do use the "Save" button, the current state of the graph will be saved, whether it got there by your instructions running or by manual graph changes, or both.

+The "Back Step" button restores a previously saved graph state, so it will overwrite any changes you have made by hand!
+To help recognize when this could happen, the "Back Step" button will turn red when desmosPlayer thinks that clicking it would overwrite something you changed.
+(Note that the text of your programs is not overwritten when back-stepping, so the button will not turn red for program changes.)
+The red color is just a warning.
+The changes you made may be insignificant and would not be missed if you click the button while it is red.

-The "Reset" button will not change the state of the graph.
+The "Reset" button does not restore the original state of the graph.
 It only resets the program so that it runs from the beginning.
 This makes the "Reset" button less destructive, but it means that you need a way to get the graph back into its initial state before you run after a reset.
-Restoring a saved version of the graph would also destroy changes you've made that you might want to save.
+Note that restoring a saved version of the graph would also destroy changes you've made that you might want to save.
 Therefore, it is recommended that you always start your program with instructions that reset any changes your program makes to graph elements.
 Whenever you introduce a new expression ID to the program, take a moment to add an instruction that would reset any changes that you plan to make to that expression.
 The initialization instructions can be in one or more separate program arrays to distinguish them from the main program.
-The initialization arrays can be included at the start of your main program array so that they always execute at the start (see the example graph for "Ptolemy's Theorem").
+The initialization arrays can be included at the start of your main program array so that they always execute after a reset (see the example graph for "Ptolemy's Theorem").
+If you follow this recommendation, then you can save the graph whenever you make a change that you want to keep, no matter what state the graph is in when you save it.
+Save early and often!

-The "Back Step" button does restore a previously saved graph state, so it will overwrite any changes you've made by hand.
-To help recognize when this could happen, the "Back Step" button will turn red when desmosPlayer thinks that clicking it would destroy your changes.
-Note that the text of your programs is not overwritten when back-stepping, so the button will not turn red for program changes.
-The red color is just a warning.
-The changes you made may be insignificant and would not be missed if you click the button while it is red.

 ### Instruction Functions